letssudormrf/rpm-spec/README.md

     dnf copr enable registe/others

-You need to have dnf-plugins-core installed
+You need to have dnf-plugins-core installed.

 #### 2. If you have older distribution:

     yum copr enable registe/others

-You need to have yum-plugin-copr installed
+You need to have yum-plugin-copr installed.

-#### 3. You can download a repo file on [Fedora Copr](https://copr.fedorainfracloud.org/coprs/registe/others/) and place it to /etc/yum.repos.d/
+#### 3. You can download a repo file on [Fedora Copr](https://copr.fedorainfracloud.org/coprs/registe/others/) and place it to `/etc/yum.repos.d/`.